splunk/qbec/site/content/comparison-with-other-tools/_index.md

 * kubecfg does not create any jsonnet variables by default
 * ksonnet creates 2 code variables `__ksonnet/components` and `__ksonnet/params`
-* qbec creates a string variable `qbec.io/env` that has the environment name
+* qbec creates a string variable `qbec.io/env` that has the environment name.
+In newer releases, it also [exports some additional variables](../reference/component-evaluation).

 See the runtime configuration section for pros and cons